- July 11, 2023

 Many organizations employ full-time journaling for specific employees such as the CEO and C-level staff because they are the usual targets of eDiscovery requests (as well as for regulatory requirements like Sarbanes-Oxley - SOX).
 In today’s legal environment, many companies have moved toward journaling all employee email (for some period of time) to lower the cost of eDiscovery as well as reduce the time for early case assessment (ECA) activities.

-Journaling email from Office 365 helps the eDiscovery process.
+Journaling email from Microsoft Office 365 helps the eDiscovery process.
 But eDiscovery requests do not only focus on email.

 The main premise of eDiscovery is that the plaintiff has the right to any relevant data the defendant may possess.
 The defendant has the responsibility to search for and produce all data, not just email, that may be relevant to the lawsuit.
 This collection process can become costly and time-consuming because all potential data repositories (including all target custodian computers etc.) must be searched to show the opposing counsel and Judge your good faith in the collection process.